 Once hired on as a bailiff of the court, you will undergo additional training on the job.
 In the beginning, new bailiffs may work with more experienced ones while they acquire the skills and knowledge they need to maintain the courtroom.

 Other Helpful Skills and Experience

 Prospective bailiffs should feel comfortable communicating with a diverse group of people and should be prepared to use physical force when necessary.
 Law enforcement, military experience, or experience within the criminal justice and court systems may be advantageous when applying for a position as a bailiff.
 A bailiff must command respect as an authority figure, be able to communicate effectively with others, and have a working knowledge of the court system and how it works.
 Bailiffs must be physically fit as the hours are often long and spent in a standing position.
-Those bailiffs with experience and relevant education – such as a bachelor’s degree in criminal justice – may find advancement opportunities in a supervisory or a management position.
+Those bailiffs with experience and relevant education such as a bachelor’s degree in criminal justice may find advancement opportunities in supervisory or management positions.

 Possible Job Titles for This Career

 - Sheriff’s Deputy